Planning the Perfect Wine Country Picnic

 On our way to the La Crema Estate, we stopped at a nearby market to gather the food we needed for the day.
 We chose ingredients that didn’t require a lot of prep work, then elevated them into something special.
 Our herbed sandwich spread only required a package of cream cheese, some fresh dill, a slice of lemon, and a knife or spoon for mixing.

-Here are a couple other tips to make your next wine country picnic a walk in the park:
+Here are a couple of other tips to make your next wine country picnic a walk in the park:

 - Keep it simple.
 Focus on what’s in season and make the most of it.
 Pick a few things so you don’t get overwhelmed with planning, setup, or cleanup.